TL;DR

 I am intrigued by big questions about humans, society, and AI:

-- Given that large language models represent a compressed form of collective human knowledge, what new insights about human behavior and society can we uncover by studying their internal representations?
+• Given that large language models represent a compressed form of collective human knowledge, what new insights about human behavior and society can we uncover by studying their concept representations?

-Previously, I completed my M.A. in Computational Social Science at The University of Chicago, advised by Dr. James Evans, where we explored ways to use Generative Agent-Based Modelling to simulate psychological and social phenomena.
+Prior to Stanford, I completed my M.A. in Computational Social Science at The University of Chicago, advised by Dr. James Evans.
 Together, we explored how Generative Agent-Based Modelling can be used to simulate psychological and social phenomena.
 Dr. Evans has profoundly influenced me in many dimensions: he taught me to pursue bold ideas with confidence, support others generously, and carry a strong, decisive energy into everything I do.
 I also learned the “gives a week, takes a week; gives a minute, takes a minute” philosophy from him, which continues to guide how I approach research and life.

 Before that, I earned my B.A. in Computer Science and Psychology (Honours) from The University of British Columbia, where I was fortunate to be mentored by Dr. Victoria Savalei, Dr. Kristin Laurin, and Dr. Christina Conati.
 Their patience, rigor, and unwavering support helped me find my footing in research and build a strong foundation for interdisciplinary work.
 At UBC, I explored topics from psychometric modeling of personality to socioeconomic cognition and explainable AI—experiences that continue to shape my curiosity and approach to scientific inquiry.